Updated Aug. 11, 2023

-Besides building the Contaxes, and the majority of the Carl Zeiss lenses for them, Yashica also had their own line of SLRs and lenses that traditionally covered the lower half of the SLR market.
+Besides building the CONTAXes, and the majority of the Carl Zeiss lenses for them, Yashica also had their own line of SLRs and lenses that traditionally covered the lower half of the SLR market.
 We might compare it to the Honda/Acura or Toyota/Lexus relationships...you get the idea ;-).
-With the RTS and the concurrent Yashica models (like the FX, FX-1, and FX-2) there was still a fair bit of distinction in construction and appearance.
+With the RTS and the concurrent first-generation C/Y-mount Yashica models (FX, FX-1, and FX-2) there was still a fair bit of distinction in construction and appearance.
 Yashica still retained the general Japanese habit of having the shutter speed dial on the right of the pentaprism housing, while Zeiss and F.A.
-Porsche (who styled the Contaxes) opted for placing the shutter speed dial concentric to the film rewind lever on the left shoulder of the RTS.
+Porsche (who styled the CONTAXes) opted for placing the shutter speed dial concentric to the film rewind lever on the left shoulder of the RTS.
 There were other differences too, as Yashica carried over much of the look and feel of their previous M42-mount SLRs.
-With the introduction of the FR-series of SLRs in 1977, however, the Yashicas began to modernize their look and a few bits from the RTS trickled down (such as the bottom plate layout, electromagnetic shutter release, electronic remote release, and the film handling system).
+With the introduction of the FR-series of SLRs in 1977, however, the Yashicas modernized their look and not a few bits from the RTS trickled down (such as the basic chassis, shutter assembly, bottom plate layout, electromagnetic shutter release, electronic remote release, and the film handling system).
 Within a year or so, there were three FR models to complement the RTS, with very little under the skin to separate them.
 The problem for CONTAX was that even the top-spec FR-1 was still half the cost of the RTS, with nothing in between.
 And that was where the 139 came in, to give CONTAX a shot at that enthusiast market while balancing out the lineup somewhat.
 The 139 would also establish a new form factor for CONTAX/Yashica, adopting the compact dimensions of the trendsetting Olympus OMs, and moving away from the mid-to-full size dimensions of the RTS/FR family.